villy32/three-js-csg/README.md

 ![three-js-csg](./demo.png)

-See a full demo in this demo at `./demo`.
+See a full demo using this module in this repo at: `./demo`.
 First clone the repo, run `npm install` and then `npm run watch`.
 Open `./demo/index.html` in browser to see the demo in action.